Sodium: Heat transfer

 Liquid sodium is used as a heat transfer fluid in sodium-cooled fast reactors because it has the high thermal conductivity and low neutron absorption cross section required to achieve a high neutron flux in the reactor.
 The high boiling point of sodium allows the reactor to operate at ambient (normal) pressure, but drawbacks include its opacity, which hinders visual maintenance, and its strongly reducing properties.
 Sodium will explode in contact with water, although it will only burn gently in air.

 Radioactive sodium-24 may be produced by neutron bombardment during operation, posing a slight radiation hazard; the radioactivity stops within a few days after removal from the reactor.
-If a reactor needs to be shut down frequently, NaK is used.
+If a reactor needs to be shut down frequently, sodium–potassium alloy (NaK) is used.
 Because NaK is a liquid at room temperature, the coolant does not solidify in the pipes.
+The pyrophoricity of the NaK means extra precautions must be taken to prevent and detect leaks.

-In this case, the pyrophoricity of potassium requires extra precautions to prevent and detect leaks.
-Another heat transfer application is poppet valves in high-performance internal combustion engines; the valve stems are partially filled with sodium and work as a heat pipe to cool the valves.
+Another heat transfer application of sodium is in poppet valves in high-performance internal combustion engines; the valve stems are partially filled with sodium and work as a heat pipe to cool the valves.